AkshayAgarwal007/Jekyll-Mono/README.md

 ## What is Jekyll?

 It is a static site generator.
-It takes your content written in Markdown, passes it through your templates and spits it out as a complete static website, ready to be served using Github pages for free.
+It takes your content written in Markdown, passes it through your templates and spits it out as a complete static website, ready to be served using GitHub pages for free.
 Because your entire blog is static it serves and perform faster.
 It consumes less web resources namely memory and I/O.

 ## Getting Started